plsuwu/kori-coinflip/README.md

 bun run build
 ```

-and then import the `dist` directory as a chrome extension.
+and then import the `dist` directory as a chrome extension (please jjust google this its 4am...).

 > thank you for coming